Common and Southern Rust in Corn

 Stalk quality is closely tied to leaf function.
 Loss of leaf area by disease lesions reduces the amount of photosynthate produced by the leaves.
 When the demand for sugars by developing kernels exceeds that produced by the leaves, the plant takes structural carbohydrates from the stalk to meet the need.
-The stalk is weakened, fungi invade and stalk rots develop.
+The stalk is weakened, fungi invade and stalk rots develop (Figure 11).
 If lodging occurs, harvest losses may result.

 Where leaf diseases have occurred, growers are encouraged to monitor stalk quality as corn maturity progresses.
 To detect stalk rot occurrence, pinch stalks at two internodes near the base of the plant in several areas of the field.
 If the stalk collapses, advanced stages of stalk rot are indicated.
 Another test is to push plants sideways six to 12 inches at ear level.
 Stalk rot is indicated if plants break over rather than returning to vertical.
 Agronomists suggest that fields be scheduled for early harvest if 10 to 15 percent of the stalks are rotted.